 View our introductory video, “Get Ready for The Cleveland Orchestra” produced by WVIZ/PBS Ideastream, which provides an overview of the Orchestra, the Education Concert field trip experience, and historic Severance Hall..

 Bringing students to a Cleveland Orchestra Education Concert?
 Discover the fun of active listening!
-Led by music education experts, these engaging, interactive sessions help teachers bring Education Concert repertoire to life before students step foot in Severance Hall. $25 fee covers parking and all materials including lesson plans, poster sized musical maps, and a special CD of musical excerpts aligned with the lesson plan.
+Led by music education experts, these engaging, interactive sessions help teachers bring Education Concert repertoire to life before students step foot in Severance Hall. $25 fee covers parking and all materials including lesson plans, musical maps, and a special CD of musical excerpts aligned with the lesson plans.

 High School Students